Ani Ski Resort

 Ani Ski and Snowboard Terrain

-Easy to find off-piste skiing is off the top chair and the lower chair to a lesser degree, and parts of the gondola also provide readily found tree skiing.
+Easy to find off-piste skiing is off the top chair, and as to be expected, freshies disappear quickly in the areas of low hanging fruit.
+There is also off-piste from the lower chair.
+Parts of the gondola also provide readily accessed tree skiing, although more navigation skills are required.
 The terrain below the double chair requires some decent nous when it comes to route finding because it gets pretty steep, it’s easy to get gullied out, and there are some unusual flat spots.
-Skiers’ left sidecountry offers some pitchy terrain, but it’s not fully lift accessed and a degree of ingress and egress hiking is required.

 Ani Guide